My Opinion

 So that’s where I stand now.
 Is my work career done?
 What work career?
 None of it was work.
 I still write – a couple of big stories recently, one for the NY Times, the other for National Post.
 I was diagnosed with breast cancer a year ago. so I made some money from my critical care insurance and I didn’t need chemo, only a lumpectomy and radiation, so that was good, especially the money part.
 And I just got the results of my ‘one year after surgery mammogram’, and I’m free of cancer.
 So all is good and I still have never worked a day in my life.
 Maybe I’ll get a job after all.
 I’d like to act in a big downtown play.
 I can’t sing for beans but I’ve got a booming voice, maybe I can put it to some good use…I’ve been on the earth for a long time, but I still feel like an 18 year old.
 I wonder if I’ll ever get a real job…probably not..

-It’s the last sentence that gets me: ‘the nuances of love that transends age’.
+It’s this last sentence from AI that gets to me: ‘the nuances of love that transcends age’.
 Why, I couldn’t have said it better myself!
 I love ChatGPT

 March 1/25 What can I say about the happenings in the Oval Office.
 As I wrote on substack: ‘Worried sick about what happened in the Oval Office today.
 Terrified to say too much, being advised, ‘don’t get into this’.
 But watching a victim (Zelensky) get further victimized is distressing, to say the least.
 Never thought I would witness anything like this is my lifetime.
 When Trump took over in January, I remember one of his first orders of business was signing a declaration for ‘freedom of speech’.
 Freedom of speech?
 Doesn’t the western world already have freedom of speech?
 I watched the reporters on CNN yesterday, also shocked at what transpired and giving their honest assessment of the situation.
 Could their uncensored voice be taken away one day, silenced if they don’t tow the line?
 Is there reason to worry that it could ever happen?
 After today, one has to wonder.
 And as far as Canada is concerned, do we have reason to worry?
 I have a contact who has a contact with Interpol, and when asked, ‘do we in Canada have a reason to worry?”.
 The response was “damn right you do”.’